 In my case, people thought that I was actually making fun of them, so they got defensive and tried to make fun of me.
 Once they knew that I was in the speech therapy for stuttering, that I was working on my speech, they instantly got supportive.
 Again, even if they don't get supportive our goal is to find that inner strength to feel good about ourselves and what we're doing.

-And the natural response to that is saying, "Yeah, I kind of understand but that works for courageous, brave, strong people, I'm not quite like that.
-Maybe you still can share some secret?"
+And the natural response to that might be, 'Yeah, I kind of understand, but that works for courageous, brave, strong people.
+I'm not quite like that.
+Maybe you could still share some secret?'

 The reality is that opening up either through easier stuttering or through using your training speech that you're building in your improvements effort, being active and positive about what you're doing actually makes you strong, it makes you a hero, it builds up your character.

 You're not set in stone, life is the river, tomorrow will be a new day and it's only you who decides what you'll do tomorrow.
 Your action is a brick of a new building.
-Your action, single action, is a seed of a new tree.
+Your action, a single action, can be a seed of a new tree.

 Let me know what you think!
 Would love to hear your ideas!